What’s behind Macron’s ‘hardened stance’ on the Russia-Ukraine war?

 But since last year, Macron has been drastically shifting towards what has been described as a hawkish foreign policy.

-At a conference in Paris last month, the French president said a deployment of Western troops to fight Russia on the ground in Ukraine should not be ruled out, a suggestion that angered Russian President Vladimir Putin and was dismissed by Ukraine’s main allies.
+At a conference in Paris last month, the French president said a deployment of Western troops to fight Russia on the ground in Ukraine should not be ruled out, a suggestion that angered Russian President Vladimir Putin and was dismissed by Ukraine’s main backers.

 While speaking in Prague on March 5, Macron declared that Europeans can’t be “cowards” when countering Moscow.